 Stroll around the village of bandits and street art

 The walls of most houses of Orgosolo, in Barbagia, Nuoro province, are painted with political murals.
 The street art in Orgosolo is pretty left-wing and covers many topics.
-From the Italian unification to the Palestinian struggle, the major events of domestic and foreign policy found their spot in walls of fame in Orgosolo.
+From the Italian unification to the Palestinian struggle, the major events of domestic and foreign policy found their spot on the walls of fame in Orgosolo.
 Definitely one of the most interesting places to visit in Sardinia.

 Descend Su Gorroppu, Italy’s deepest canyon

-It’s in Barbagia region, close to Dorgali, Orgosolo and Urzulei.
-Tours open when the weather allows, I suggest visiting Su Gorroppu in spring when the temperature in Sardinia is ideal.
+It’s in the Barbagia region, close to Dorgali, Orgosolo and Urzulei.
+Tours open when the weather allows, I suggest visiting Su Gorroppu gorge in spring when the temperature in Sardinia is ideal.
 And possibly when it’s not raining.

 The descent to one of Europe’s deepest canyons is an adventure.
 For me, it was even harder than climbing back up.
 There is more than one trail, each with a different difficulty level.
 If you are an experienced hiker, you won’t have problems.
 If you are out of training, you might pick the easier routes.
 Whichever you choose, going down Su Gorropu gorge is one of the coolest Sardinia activities.

 Sardinia sunsets can be purple, fire-red, golden, or silver.
 It all depends on the season, on the day, on the area and on the weather.
 They are always different but never less than stunning.
 Definitely one of the best things to see in Sardinia for photographers.